Sarah Rossiter, Velocity (Film Still), 1998

 Sarah Rossiter, Amden (Dress), 2003

 Sarah Rossiter is an American artist whose practice spans photography, sculpture, and painting.
-Her early exhibitions in New York in the 1990s at Andrea Rosen Gallery and Thomas Erben Gallery examined the relationship between subject and viewer, questioning her identity and the objectification of the female body in relation to art history and culture.
+Her early exhibitions in New York in the 1990s at Andrea Rosen Gallery, American Fine Arts Co. and Thomas Erben Gallery examined the relationship between subject and viewer, personal narrative vs. art history, and her body contrasted with industrial / natural landscapes.

 In Los Angeles in 2006, she exhibited large-scale photographic and sculptural installations, creating immersive experiences where scenes of nature and architecture became portals.
 She photographed crystals, bodies of water, and flowering trees, interested in their abstract visual power and consciousness.

-Rossiter has exhibited widely in Europe including Germany, Italy, Spain and Switzerland.
-Her work made with ART CLUB2000 from 1992-93 has been featured in retrospective exhibitions in Mexico at the Carrillo Gil Art Museum, in New York at the New Museum and ARTISTS SPACE, and in Switzerland at the Kunsthalle Zürich.
+Collaborative work made with ART CLUB 2000 from 1992-1993 has been featured in retrospective exhibitions in Mexico at the Carrillo Gil Art Museum, in New York at the New Museum and ARTISTS SPACE, and in Switzerland at the Kunsthalle Zürich.